als429/600/assignments/3/directions.md

 * Set realistic and stretch goals
 * Be prepared for when someone (maybe a boss or client) asks you to predict the future

-## What is the expected reading level?
+## What is the expected coding level?
-* Limited coding experience required
 * Familiar with fundamental coding concepts (e.g., commenting, printing, objects)

 ## Recipe for creating a forecast with trended data